VENICE, Fla. – An Englewood teen was taken to Sarasota Memorial Hospital on Friday after a one-car accident on Jacaranda Boulevard.

 Submitted by Suncoast Humane Society

-ENGLEWOOD, Fla. – Meet Chance, the Suncoast Humane Society’s pet of the week.
+ENGLEWOOD, Fla. – Meet Sammy, the Suncoast Humane Society’s pet of the week.